 I was inspired to make these little bites after wanting to make a “nacho-like” dish starring twice-baked sweet potatoes.
 The idea to add black beans was natural.
 The two pair together like PB&J. Then I just had to do some elegant dressing: Green onions, salsa, manchego cheese, and avocado crema.

-These little bites are so simple to throw together.
+These Mexican-inspired bites are so simple to throw together.

 Just bake until soft, split open, scoop out the insides, and then load them up with black beans or a protein of your choice and sprinkle with cheese.
 Pop them back in the oven to warm through and bam – you have an easy appetizer or vegetarian entree to share with friends…or hog all for yourself.
 Your call.